 Tibs Canteen – CLOSED

 This 100% gluten free Ethiopian stall used to be one of my favorites at Borough Market.
-Unfortunately as of September 2019 they’ve left Borough Market.
+Unfortunately they closed back in September 2019 and did not reopen elsewhere.

 From Field & Flower